FAQs from Pharmacy Benefit Managers

 Pharmacy benefit managers (PBM) must be licensed by the Department of Financial Services to operate in New York.

-Various portions of the Spreadsheet require the submission of supplemental documents.
+Various portions of the Annual Report Spreadsheet (“Spreadsheet”) require the submission of supplemental documents.
 How should we submit these supplemental documents?

 For every Spreadsheet tab which includes a document request, you must provide a separate PDF file which adheres to the requested naming convention and page limit requirements.

-Submit all requested documents from all of the tabs in a single "zipped" file and send the file through the PBM dropbox via the New York State MySend platform.
-To confirm that the document request is complete and included in the file submission, ensure the box directly to the right of the document request details is checked.
+Submit all requested documents from all tabs in a single "zipped" file and send the file through the PBM dropbox via the New York State MySend platform.
+To confirm that the document request is complete and included in the file submission, utilize the drop-down box directly to the right of the document to note your submission.

 What if a certain document request is not applicable to the PBM?